hckrtst/notesnsnippets/readme.md

 ### 4. Optimize

 A good chunk of time will be spent on this step. **Optimize before you write code**.
 But, if the interviewer wants you to code the brute-force first then go ahead and do that before this step.
+Make sure you state the time and space complexities clearly.

 ### 5. Walk through your algorithm